Danny Flores (soccer)

-Danny Luis Flores Gonzales (born April 6, 2002) is an American soccer player who plays for Virginia Tech Hokies.
+Danny Luis Flores Gonzales (born April 6, 2002) is an American soccer player who plays for Whitecaps FC 2.

 Career

 Flores appeared as an amateur player for USL Championship side Bethlehem Steel during their 2019 season, as well as being part of the Philadelphia Union academy.

 On April 19, 2021, Flores returned to his native Northern California, joining Oakland Roots SC on a USL Academy contract.

+He joined Sporting Kansas City ahead of the 2023 season.

+Flores joined Tulsa Athletic for the club's participation in the 2025 U.S. Open Cup.